 These two women apparently were lovers.

-Then for a couple of days one woman tied up the other woman while she was naked and was doing these creepy things to her and saying she was going to kill her.
-(Maybe the female version of some sensational murder story like Jeffrey Dahmer).
+Then, for a couple of days one woman tied up the other woman while she was naked and was doing these creepy things to her and saying she was going to kill her-(Maybe the female version of some sensational murder story like Jeffrey Dahmer).

 And I totally believe it was unfair for my mom to tell me not too long before she died "Frank, you were an embarrassment to the family."
-However, I look at that statement as the icing on the cake.
+However, I look at that statement as being just the icing on the cake.

-So, let me get this straight...the best things that happened to me in my life happened after I mowed the tall grass that was situated to the side of a woman's palm reading business located on River Road in a place called Midway that was halfway between Rio Nido and Guerneville, CA. I appreciated the fact that she read my palm/lines/dirty-finger-nails as a way to pay me...however, why did she keep the craziest and creepiest stuff about my future hidden from me as she must have clearly seen it all taking place?
+So, let me get this straight...the best things that happened to me in my life happened after I mowed the tall grass that was situated to the side of a woman's palm reading business located on River Road in a place called Midway that was halfway between Rio Nido and Guerneville, CA.

 I didn't know anything about Mike Teel until my brother Jack shared Raley's history book with me in 1991.
 Then a number of years later I discovered that Mike Teel went to a business college...and I believe it was in the State of Washington.